 Here again, we’re here to provide a solution.
-With the latest enhancements to Agari Brand Protection™, our market-leading enterprise email data footprint now includes exclusive visibility into DMARC email authentication within enterprise supply chains and B2B market segments.
+With the latest enhancements to Agari DMARC Protection™, our market-leading enterprise email data footprint now includes exclusive visibility into DMARC email authentication within enterprise supply chains and B2B market segments.
 It also provides actionable alerts about the impersonation or abuse of your brand in real-world phishing attacks—a feature that isn’t available with other DMARC solutions on the market.

 Breaking Alerts With Analysis of Time-Sensitive BEC Fraud Intelligence

 Building on the recent launch of the Agari Active Defense Threat Portal, we're now bringing you breaking alerts and concise analysis of time-sensitive BEC fraud intelligence from the Agari Cyber Intelligence Division (ACID), prepared exclusively for Agari Active Defense™ subscribers.